puli/docs.puli.io/at-a-glance.rst

     }

 Thanks to Puli's resource discovery, the files and classes in your installed packages are wired together automatically.
-Yes, you can also disable the bindings that you don't use in your project.

 Read :doc:`discovery` if you want to learn more.